ckormanyos/real-time-cpp/examples/readme.md

 This example is almost identical with example chapter17_03.
 It performs the same CRC calculations and uses essentially the same code technical methods for accessing traditional C-language code within a modern C++ project.
+Example chapter17_03a, however, distributes the CRC calculations over multitasking using time slices.

 ## Further Information on the Examples